 Show them how much you enjoy good food.
 I’ll never forget the day my barely one-year-old came up and sampled some crunchy romaine lettuce from my plate.
 Who would ever think to offer a baby romaine lettuce?
 She loved it!

-For more family-friendly recipe ideas and tips for succeeding on the Plant Paradox eating program, check out Autumn at her blog www.lectinfreemama.com You can also follow her on Twitter, Instagram, and Facebook.
+For more family-friendly recipe ideas and tips, check out Autumn at her blog www.lectinfreemama.com You can also follow her on Twitter, Instagram, and Facebook.